Skin Cancer Excision & Repair

 - The surgical repair of the area

 Reconstructing eyelids is very specialised and intricate surgery.
 It is important to ensure all cancer cells have been removed before reconstructing the area.
 There are two methods that A/Prof Wilcsek uses when dealing with basal cell carcinoma and squamous cell carcinoma:

 - MOHs surgery (see separate section on MOHs surgery)

 When frozen section is used, a pathologist sets up a mobile laboratory at the day surgery.
 During surgery the area that appears to be involved with the skin cancer is removed.
 This specimen is given to the pathologist who will "snap-freeze", and examine the edges of the specimen to ensure that the skin cancer has been removed entirely.

-When the pathologist is happy that the skin cancer is removed, Dr Wilcsek will reconstruct the area.
+When the pathologist is happy that the skin cancer is removed, A/Prof Wilcsek will reconstruct the area.
 The reconstruction techniques required will vary depending on the amount of tissue loss and specific location of tissue loss.

 How will I look immediately after surgery?

 Is there a risk of the cancer returning?